Student Film Showcase

 This is an opportunity to showcase your creativity!
 We encourage and welcome unique views and original ideas.

-Step 4 - Use Screencastify on your Chromebook to film your project.
-Or if you have another device you would rather use, feel free to!
+Step 4 - Use a personal devise or Screencastify on your Chromebook to film your project.

 Step 7 - Take the time to edit your film.
 (For Chromebook Screencastify options, click HERE for a tutorial)